Why pay to just to sleep on the way to your next adventure?

 Find rest areas simply with Google Maps by typing “rest area.”
 If you want to look ahead on your route, scroll to that area and click “search this area.”
 Most are listed these days and even have reviews and pictures.
+You can also go to the state transportation website and find a few gems not listed on Google Maps yet.
+One we found this way has a beautiful view of the Columbia River from the Washington side and is called of all things Dismal Nitch.

-Best 3 Rest Areas we’ve stayed at–
+Most Beautiful Rest Areas we have stayed at–

 No Name – Glenwood Canyon Colorado